Eitano/Trip-Recommendation-System/README.md

 # Trip-Recommendation-System

-A system of recommendations for planning a trip abroad according to the weather forecast and making assessments for the ideal date for the trip.
+A worldwide trip planning recommendation system which considers weather forecast, available flights and optional visit locations.

-The system was built to create a user experience and all that is left is to select a destination and flight date and return
+The system was built to create an easy-to-use experience.
+The user is asked to select the destination and approximate flight dates.
+The system will query weather data and possible flights to optimize the itinerary.
+The system presents ranked best fits including maps, flight details and weather info.

-A integration between the user who marks his trip route and API calls according to the marked points.
-Revaluation of the best time and presentation of the itinerary on an interactive map along with the information retrieved on the forecast website.
-Finally search at KAYAK website to find the best flights.
+This system uniqueness is that it considers weather as part of the itinerary optimization.

+The system query weather data from https://www.weatherbit.io/ using standard API, web-scraping on KAYAK website for the available flights and maps using folium.
+The data is stored in an SQL data base( MySQL, uses Panda for visualization.
+The user interface to present the recommendations includes maps of the itinerary and uses pop-up-windows to overlay the weather information on the map.

+It should be noted that the web-scraping on KAYAK website includes handling of bot-checks, advertainment pop-up windows and exceptions.